EmuDeck/emudeck.github.io/docs/emulators/steamos/cemu-native.md

 5. Enable `Use per-game profile`
 6. Set the refresh rate to 40
     * <img src="https://user-images.githubusercontent.com/108900299/236642316-5bafc264-6c82-479c-988a-b419515ee92b.png" height="300">
-7. Read https://github.com/dragoonDorise/EmuDeck/wiki/EmuDeck-Application-101#power-tools to learn how to use the battery menu and `Power Tools` to further increase performance for Breath of the Wild
+7. Read [Power Tools](../../emudeck-application/steamos/emudeck-application-101.md#power-tools) to learn how to optimize performance using Power Tools.  to learn how to use the battery menu and `Power Tools` to further increase performance for Breath of the Wild

 After doing the steps in the above two sections, Breath of the Wild will run at a stable 40 FPS with temporary occasional hiccups in new areas while it compiles shaders.